aiuta-com/docs/docs/about/pages/image-picker.md

     ![Camera](../../media/pages/image-picker-bottom-sheet.png){width=300}

-    Allows users to take new photos using their device's camera.
+    Allows users to take new photos using their device's camera.<br>Uses the platform's standard camera tools for applications.

+    ---

     ??? tip "Customization"